Designing the Future of 5G Production Test Today

 In both engineering characterization and production, the challenge of testing 5G devices is how to test a broad spectrum including higher frequencies while maintaining high throughput.
 With the significant increase in test content that 5G brings, we are developing ways to provide fast, accurate measurements on 5G devices and accelerate time to market.

-But like all technology advancements, bringing 5G to market requires an array of supporting tools to ensure the end products meet expectations.
-It will require significant performance advances in chip technology and manufacturing processes—all the while keeping price/performance at an economically viable level.
+Like all technological advancements, supporting 5G developments requires an array of tools to ensure the end products meet expectations.
+It has required significant performance advances in chip technology and manufacturing processes—all the while keeping price/performance at an economically viable level.

-From engineering to production, FormFactor has embraced this challenge, and is participating in the first wave of 5G devices.
+From engineering to production, FormFactor has embraced this challenge, and is participating in the development and manufacturing of 5G devices.
 One major objective of this new standard is to reduce the cost per bit (data cost) compared to 4G LTE by operating in a wider spectrum of bands in the mmWave region of RF signals for mobile networks.
 The main challenges associated with 5G device testing in the mmW region are:

 Our long experience manufacturing and employing MEMS probes and developing state-of-the-art RF wafer probe cards is unparalleled in the industry.
 That experience has allowed us to bring to market new RF wafer probe solutions with the highest parallelism available, lowering production test costs and providing superior RF test capability.